gvwilson/thirdbit/src/fiction/iffy/index.md

 on anyone who tried to interfere.*

 *The madmen had been sharpening their knives for each other.
-Once they realized that their machines were no longer obeying orders, they turned those knives on their creations and the wars began.
+When they realized that their machines were no longer obeying orders, they turned those knives on their creations and the wars began.
 Soldiers in armored exoskeletons battled flocks of dronelets, and lost.
 Freighters loyal to their human captains